gerwitz/hgc-v12/src/site/writing/2019/2019-04-20-fluctuat-nec-mergitur.md

 title: Fluctuât Nec Mergitur
 categories:
 - culture
-writing-tags: [paris, history, future, climate]
+content-tags: [paris, history, future, climate]
 ---

 The fire at Notre-Dame elicited a variety of reactions in the moment.